kitsuiwebster/the-legend-of-dihia/README.md

-# The Legends of Dihia
+# The Legend of Dihia

-The official webiste of the legendary Legend of the legendary Dihia (in french): [La Légende de Dihia](https://lalegendededihia.net)
+The official webiste of the legendary Legend of the Dihia (in french): [La Légende de Dihia](https://lalegendededihia.net)